Couple holding sold sign in front of home

 Silver Bells and THE DIAMONDS

 It’s A Doo-Wop Holiday!
 The Diamonds’ newly revamped holiday show, Silver Bells and Diamonds, will have you out of your seat with high-energy favorites.
 Then the foursome sing a Christmas medley and then classic tunes from the 50’s and early 60’s, including their biggest hit, Little Darlin’, all featuring their signature harmony-filled vocals and always-entertaining stage presence.
 Last summer the Diamonds performed here to rave reviews.
-Continue Reading Silver Bells and THE DIAMONDS

 Pearl Harbor